MayLevi/Blog/README.md

-# Blog for Meanstack project
+# Blog for Mean Stack project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.